LASER-UMASS/AutomatedRepairApplicabilityData/README.md

       the type of code modifications.
 This information comes from both benchmarks, but the characteristics are adopted from the ManyBugs benchmark.
 The possible code modification types are:

-       - Human patch changes data structures or types?
+       - *ChangesType*: Human patch changes data structures or types?
-       - Human patch changes method signature?
+       - *ChangesMethodSignature*: Human patch changes method signature?
-       - Human patch changes arguments to a function?
+       - *ChangesMethodCallArgs*: Human patch changes arguments to a function?
-       - Human patch added 1 or more function calls?
+       - *AddsMethodCall*: Human patch added 1 or more function calls?
-       - Human patch changes conditional?
+       - *ChangesCondition*: Human patch changes conditional?
-       - Human patch adds new variables?
+       - *AddsVariable*: Human patch adds new variables?
-       - Human patch adds 1 or more if-statements?
+       - *AddsIfStmt*: Human patch adds 1 or more if-statements?
-       - Human patch adds 1 or more loops?
+       - *AddsLoop*: Human patch adds 1 or more loops?
-       - Human patch adds a whole new function?
+       - *AddsMethod*: Human patch adds a whole new function?

 ## Additional annotations

 1. DefectId